dan88934/heiki/README.txt

 4. Follow the install instructions for Jamdict on https://pypi.org/project/jamdict/

-5. Following the dependencies being installed in a virtual environment, the FLASK_APP environment variable can be set as follows 'export FLASK_APP=Heiki_V1/__init__.py'.

 ============
 Tests Usage:
 ============
-Two tests are included in the tests folder, test_front_end.py and test_back_end.py.
+Two test files are included, test_front_end.py and test_back_end.py.
 These have been written using Unittest and Selenium.

-To run one of the tests individually, enter 'python -m unittest tests.(file name here)' from the heiki directory.
-Alternatively, both tests can be ran at once by typing python -m unittest.
+To run one of the tests individually, enter 'python -m unittest (file name here)' from the Heiki_V1 directory.
+Alternatively, both tests can be ran at once by typing python -m unittest in the Heiki_V1 directory.